seanbreckenridge/mal-notify-bot/README.md

 `./run` to start

-Note the names of the channels were `bot.py` posts new links are hard coded, as `feed` and `nsfw-feed`, you can change those [here](https://github.com/purplepinapples/mal-notify-bot/blob/master/bot.py#L45).
+Note the names of the channels where `bot.py` posts new links are hard coded, as `feed` and `nsfw-feed`, you can change those [here](https://github.com/purplepinapples/mal-notify-bot/blob/master/bot.py#L45).